 - Well funded.
 No Debt.

-(1) Per the technical report “Amended Technical Report and 2017 Mineral Resource, Gold Springs Project,” dated July 27, 2017 and with an effective date of March 29, 2017, authored by Global Resource Engineering Ltd (GRE) and Kurt Katsura and prepared in accordance with NI 43-101 Standards.
-Cash Operating cost per gold ounce is net of silver credit and includes mining, processing, G&A, and operating cost contingency; AISC (Fully-loaded cost per gold ounce) includes Cash Operating Costs plus sustaining capital, federal, state and local taxes and excludes initial capital.
-The portion of the project subject to the Preliminary Economic Assessment (“PEA”) does not have royalties.
-The PEA is preliminary in nature, it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the PEA will be realized
+(1) Per press release dated June 19, 2020.
+Cash cost per gold ounce is net of silver credit and includes mining, processing, general and administrative, and operating cost contingency; All-In Sustaining Cost (AISC) per gold ounce includes Cash cost per gold ounce plus sustaining capital, federal, state and local taxes and does not include initial capital.
+The portion of the project subject to the updated PEA does not have overriding royalties.
+The PEA is preliminary in nature, it includes inferred mineral resources that are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the PEA will be realized.